yortus/require-self/README.md

 But whereas modules depending on `foobar` can write `require('foobar')`, the test and example code within `foobar` cannot reliably require itself that way.
 It must use a relative path like `var foobar = require('../..')` instead.

 This difference is minor but annoying in some scenarios.
-Example code copied from `foobar` into your module won't work until you update the relative path(s) to `'foobar'`.
+Example code copied from `foobar` into another module won't work until all the relative paths are updated to `'foobar'`.
 And if `foobar` is authored in TypeScript, the line `var foobar = require('../..')` loses all ambient type information about the module.

 # Solutions
 ### Solution A: Do development work inside a `node_modules` folder